netlify-templates/kpop-stack/README.md

 ### Relevant code:

-This is a pretty simple note-taking app, but it's a good example of how you can build a full stack app with Architect and Remix.
+This is a pretty simple note-taking app, but it's a good example of how you can build a full stack app with Remix and Supabase.
 The main functionality is creating users, logging in and out, and creating and deleting notes.

 - creating users, and logging in and out [./app/models/user.server.ts](./app/models/user.server.ts)
 - user sessions, and verifying them [./app/session.server.ts](./app/session.server.ts)